ansibleguy/webui/docs/source/usage/2_config.rst

 * **AW_SECRET**

-   Define a secret key to use for cookie encryption.
+   Define a secret key to use for cookie and password encryption.
    By default it will be re-generated at service restart.
+   It **has to be set** for job-secrets like passwords to be loadable after restart.

 * **AW_ADMIN**